CodingLady22/Veggie-food-checker/README.md

 ## Optimization
 * Users will be able to check for vegan food items
-* barcodes with less than 12 characters will be read
+* Barcodes with less than 12 characters will be read

 ## Acknowledgments
 **world.openfoodfacts.org** - for providing access to food data through their API